ijmarshall/robotsearch/README.md

 2. Then export your results in RIS format (see more detailed instrutions below on how to do this in PubMed and Ovid)

-3. From the command line/terminal, run the robotsearch command:
+3. From the Command Prompt/Terminal, run the robotsearch command:
-`./robotsearch.py my_file.ris`
+`robotsearch my_file.ris`

 4. Your search results will be saved as `my_file_robotreviewer_RCTs.ris`

-## Notes
+## Changing settings

-By default, RobotReviewer runs a *sensitive* search (i.e. very high likelihood that *all* RCTs will be retrieved, at expense of sometimes including non-RCTs) - this is suitable for a systematic review.
+By default, RobotSearch runs a *sensitive* search (i.e. very high likelihood that *all* RCTs will be retrieved, at expense of sometimes including non-RCTs) - this is suitable for a systematic review.

 To run a *precise* search (i.e. the retrieved articles have a very high likelihood of being RCTs, but at the expense of missing a tiny proportion), run with an extra `-p` flag, e.g.:

-`./robotsearch.py my_file.ris -p`
+`robotsearch my_file.ris -p`

 ## Exporting from PubMed